Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Logs for the apache can be found her: `/var/log/apache2/`

-You have to [create TLS certificate](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs) and [specify it to Apache](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html) if you want your connection to be secure.
+You have to [create TLS certificate](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs) (make sure it uses at least 2048-bit encryption) and [specify it to Apache](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html) if you want your connection to be secure.

 Lastly the project configuration variables [have to be specifed](#setting-up).